-Please feel free to print the programme (Summer 2016, pdf) and pass copies to your friends and colleagues.
+Please feel free to print the programme (Autumn 2016, pdf) and pass copies to your friends and colleagues.

 We also have a mailing list.
 Please let us know if you would like to receive the new programmes as they are published by joining our mailing list

 24 Jan Poems by Alfred Tennyson, John Clare, Thomas Hood